TECHNICAL DESCRIPTION

 IV.2 Walls

-- Main bearing walls: On the lower level of the building, the load-bearing walls and columns are made of reinforced concrete.
-They ensure the stability of the building.
+• Main bearing walls: The load-bearing walls and columns on all floors of the building are made of reinforced concrete.
+These ensure the stability of the building.
 The load-bearing structures are typically made of 15-25 cm thick reinforced concrete.
-This includes the firewalls facing the neighbour, the elevator shaft, the stairwell walls and the street frontage walls with windows.
+This includes firewalls facing the neighbour, lift shafts, stairwell walls

-- Internal partition walls: Inside the apartments, the rooms are separated by 12.5 cm thick plasterboard walls.
+• Internal partition walls: Inside the apartments, the rooms are partitioned with 12.5 cm thick plasterboard partitions

 IV.3 Slabs and stairs